Embodied Task Planning via Graph-Informed Action Generation with Large Language Models

-~ To show that the additional bounded lookahead simulation in the query prompt does not incur significant costs in long horizon setting, we analyze the attention mechanism's cost.
-Following the formulation in \cite{ikram2025ascendradynamicrequestprioritization}, we define the following notation: \begin{itemize} \item $S$: System prompt length. \item $O$: Observation prompt length, assumed as a constant (mean across interactions). \item $R$: Reasoning and output token length, assumed as a constant (mean across interactions). \item $\epsilon$: Branching factor, representing the number of valid actions available at each interaction. \end{itemize}
+~ To show that the additional bounded lookahead simulation in the query prompt does not incur significant costs in long horizon settings, we analyze the attention mechanism's cost.
+Following~\cite{ikram2025ascendra}, we define the following notation: \begin{itemize} \item $S$: System prompt length. \item $O$: Observation prompt length, assumed to be constant (mean across interactions). \item $R$: Reasoning and output token length, assumed to be constant (mean across interactions). \item $\epsilon$: Branching factor, representing the number of valid actions available at each interaction. \end{itemize}

-We first analyze the attention compute cost for \textbf{ReAct} and \textbf{ReCAP} baseline.
-The cost is composed of two parts in each interaction: the \textit{prefill} (system + initial observation prompt) and the \textit{decoding} (generating thinking and output tokens).
+We first analyze the attention compute cost for ReAct and ReCAP baselines.
+The cost is composed of two parts in each interaction: the prefill (system + initial observation prompt) and the decoding (generating thinking and output tokens).
 We assume a standard KV-cache implementation where prior states are preserved given sufficient GPU memory, as seen in serving engines such as vLLM~\cite{kwon2023efficient}.

 The compute cost for the $k$-th interaction is derived as follows:

 \paragraph{1st Interaction ($k=1$):} The model processes the system prompt and the initial observation, followed by the generation of R tokens.
 In the prefill phase, the input sequence attends to itself, resulting in a cost proportional to $(S+O)^2$.
 During decoding, each new token attends to the entire prefix (system prompt + observation) as well as all preceding tokens generated in the current step.
 The total cost is given by